 Who I am.
 My name is Alison Maynard, nickname “Sunny.”
 I am a graduate of Cornell University, College of Arts and Sciences, where I went on a National Merit scholarship.
 For three years after graduation I traveled and worked overseas, then returned to the U.S., settled in Denver–where I’d lived for two years as a child–and went to work in the geophysical industry.
 When that industry went belly-up in the early 1980’s I went to law school–for no better reason than that I had maxed the LSAT.
 I thought that test score meant I should become a lawyer!
 I wish I’d known a little more about the undisclosed fealties which dictate the outcome of court cases in Colorado before doing so.

-I practiced law in Colorado from 1987 to 2009, specializing in water law, a good fit given my background.
-I became the Green Party candidate for Colorado Attorney General in 2002, having had enough ideals shattered by that time to try to do something about the corruption I was seeing, with state trust lands, water, election irregularities, and more.
+I practiced law in Colorado from 1987 to 2009, specializing in water law.
+I became the Green Party candidate for Colorado Attorney General in 2002, having had enough ideals shattered by that time to try to get the power to address the corruption I was seeing, with state trust lands and water rights flying out the door, election irregularities, thefts of nonprofits’ property, and more.
 I had received much positive attention, from real people as well as (sometimes) the press, for my work.
 However, my career took a shocking turn from 2006 to 2010, when I became the subject of a witch hunt by the Colorado Supreme Court’s Office of Attorney Regulation Counsel, which brought seven groundless disciplinary proceedings against me, despite never a client complaint.
 The OARC “waived” its own rules both requiring a client complaint, and not involving itself while litigation was active, in order to “get Maynard” (an actual quote).
 I was also made to defend two disability proceedings brought to mandate a mental evaluation.
 I overcame these, only to see a condition that I must submit to a mental evaluation before being readmitted to practice stuck into the last disciplinary opinion, in 2010, in blatant violation of the rules.

 This disciplinary siege was at the behest of my litigation opponents, with whom OARC prosecutors colluded to force my withdrawal from their cases, in violation of every ethical precept it supposedly stands for.
 More fundamentally, I know the siege was at the behest of a justice on the Supreme Court, Gregory J. Hobbs, Jr. Hobbs, a self-proclaimed “water law expert,” was closely associated with my water attorney opponents, and motivated by personal animus: Sunny Maynard had failed to acknowledge him as God’s Gift to the Water Bar.
 Therefore, she must pay.
 (In fact, Hobbs messed up Colorado water law.
 He didn’t really get certain concepts, as I’ll show in a future post.)

 In my blog after the siege was over–well, I had believed it was over, in 2010, even moving out of the state in 2011, only to see the OARC resume its persecution of me in 2019!–I wrote about my own research and cases, linking to my own documents stored in box.com.
 I started TheRealColorado.blogspot.com in 2010 because I had begun looking into the attorney- and judge-regulatory system in Colorado, as well as the judges themselves.
 The scope expanded to examine a number of government-staged “psy ops,” such as the so-called Sandy Hook school shooting and the bizarre “death” of my own niece.
-In April 2021, box.com disabled my ability to share documents, so all my links went dead, and in May 2021, Blogger took my blog down altogether, both without notice or ability to appeal.
+In April 2021, box.com disabled my ability to share documents, so all my links went dead, and in May 2021, Blogger took my blog down altogether, both without notice, explanation, or ability to appeal, Blogger putting an insulting notice in search results that the blog was “suspended for violation of community guidelines.”
 The present blog is my resurrection of The Real Colorado.
-I’m putting my original posts back up.
+I’m currently still putting my original posts back up.

 The OARC resumed its witch hunt against me in 2019 putatively because I had helped a defendant in one of the Sandy Hook cases, saying I had engaged in the unauthorized practice of law in Wisconsin; but, since that was obviously not the case, it was in actuality for my blogging about the corrupt Colorado courts.
 I had discovered the attorney regulatory system was infested with unqualified, preselected people who never even filed applications, thus avoiding background checks, evaluations of character and fitness, and comparison against other applicants, which the Constitution requires of other state employees.
 I uncovered substantial evidence two have taken bribes.
 See the four blog posts I’ve written about the reprobate who was at OARC for 25 years, heading it for the last 15, John Gleason, as well as Billy Lucero’s Inquisition and Goon Gone, about William Lucero, the minimally qualified presiding disciplinary judge.

 My most important discovery is that all of these functionaries within the Colorado judicial system are Catholic.
 I have identified a judge- and attorney-generating machine which has operated since at least the mid-1980’s to install Catholics in key positions.
 This machine functions to admit attorneys via systematized cheating on the bar exam (see here, p.
 19, about the perversion of the Board of Law Examiners; that motion with exhibits is here).
 Lacking both competence and morality, the sole qualification of these mind-controlled judicial personnel is that they obey.
-And I am more and more convinced that the one they were obeying was Hobbs.
+And I am more and more convinced that the one they were obeying was Hobbs, a graduate of Notre Dame who had spent a year in seminary.
 I am certain Greg Hobbs not only caused me to lose cases before his own court, but directed judges in my lower-court cases to rule against me AND SANCTION ME, repeatedly, imposing around two hundred thousand dollars in fines at last count, to punish me for exposing the criminal acts of his cronies along with his own misconduct.
 Other judges did what he said because he had clout within the Church.
 How else could these judges rationalize violating their oath to uphold the laws and constitutions of the United States and State of Colorado, if not for being assured they were serving a higher master?

 My latest findings have to do with the presiding disciplinary judge, William R. Lucero, who passed the constitutionally mandated retirement age for judges (72) on Feb.
 14, 2019, yet continued to decide cases for an additional three years–notably that latest case against me, in which he imposed disbarment by default in 2020–so everything he has done is void on its face.
 Lucero violated other statutes and canons of judicial conduct, as well.
 See Goon Gone.
 Not long after I exposed this farce the Colorado Supreme Court announced Lucero’s “retirement”: not prosecution, not termination, but retirement.
 The salary for the position is $178,900!